nathancarter/weblurch/doc/plan.md

 ### OpenMath Content Dictionary Authoring Application

  * In the `xml-groups` script, add support for the following features.
-   * Declaring a mapping from tag names to their features.
-   * The one group type in the whole document will be of type "tag."
-   * One attribute of a tag will be "topLevel," and only one tag can have this attribute set to true.
-Write a function for querying which tag is the top-level tag, which means the tag implicitly surrounding the whole document.
-   * One attribute of any tag X is the default tag for groups inserted inside groups of type X.  Respect this by setting the tag attribute of any newly inserted group to be this default.
-For groups inserted outside of any other groups, use the top-level tag.
-   * Show a tag's name on its bubble tag.
    * Let tags have the attribute "externalName" and use that on bubble tags instead of the internal name.
    * Let tags have the attribute "documentation" and give them a context/tag